 Guidelines for using the Cornell name and logo:

 - Event planning resources and information regarding various programs and activities your club can organize to engage local alumni.
-With a focus on Cornell University’s priorities, host a minimum of two events per year.
-In addition to other programming, consider the following:
+With a focus on Cornell University’s priorities, we hope you will host a minimum of two events per year.
+In addition to your local programming, consider the following:

 - Summer Student Send-Off (August)